Islands Brygge Harbour Bath

 The quality of the water is checked daily and has to be approved by the authorities before swimmers are let in.
 There are five pools in all, two of which are specifically for children.
 The shallowest pool is 30 cm deep.
 The diving towers are one, three, and five metres high respectively.

-During the winter period you may catch a glimpse of local winter bathers.
+During the winter period, you may catch a glimpse of local winter bathers.

-There is a lawn in front of the pool where you find lots of room for sun-bathing, picnics, ball games, etc.
+There is a lawn in front of the pool where you find lots of room for sunbathing, picnics, ball games, etc.

-Open from 15 May to 15 September
+Open from May first to march 31st.

 Swimming in Copenhagen's harbour is only permitted within the harbour baths and established bathing zones.